tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 5. Single client managed state backed up on a server
 6. Many client managed state backed up on a server

+^-- This generalizes to:<br/>
+1. Single server
+2. Single master/writer & writes replicated to others (effectively caching)
+3. (2) with optimistic updates (effectively write through caching)

 There's N more options missing but lets consider these 5 first.
-These exist on a spectrum -- from
+These exist on a spectrum.
+On the one side we have everything managed by the server and all updates to and reads of the state require round trips to the server.

+This side of the spectrum was web development in the 90s when there was no dynamicism on the client.
+You requested a page, the server loaded everything it needed from the database, rendered the page and furnished you with a response.

 Centralized consensus managed state vs decentralized strongly convergent state.